 The fee for other work, if applicable, will be discussed and mutually agreed-upon by both parties prior to Writer undertaking such work.

-Writer will inform Client of the fee for each specific assignment prior to production, where applicable.
+Writer will inform Client of the fee for each specific assignment prior to production, where applicable and/or upon request.

 Subsequent revisions beyond the first free revision will cost $45 per hour (rounded to the nearest quarter-hour); Writer may waive this fee at his discretion.

-Invoices will be sent to Client upon submission of the first draft or, at Writer’s discretion, on the 30th (or closest business day) of the month.
+Invoices will be sent to Client upon submission of the first draft or, at Client’s request, on the 30th (or closest business day) of the month.
 Payment is required within thirty (30) days of the invoice date (Net-30).

-This contract will be in effect immediately upon signing and remain in effect until cancelled by either party.
+This contract will be in effect immediately upon signing and remain in effect until canceled by either party.

 TERMS OF PAYMENT: